Avaiga/taipy-doc/docs/manuals/core/entities/scenario-cycle-mgt.md

 # Get all scenarios grouped by cycles

 All scenarios can be retrieved and grouped by their cycles by calling `taipy.get_cycles_scenarios()^`.
-This method returns a dictionary of cycles as keys and lists corresponding scenarios as values.
+This method returns a dictionary with cycles as keys and lists of corresponding scenarios as values.

 # Get primary scenarios